 She began her teaching career in Venice, Italy where she lived throughout the 1980s.
-Surprised by the extremely positive and life-changing effect her class had on both actors and non-actors, Shelley developed an approach integrating art and science that helps her students get in touch with their inner life and reach their full potential as communicators and performers.
+Surprised by the extremely positive and life-changing effect her class had on both actors and non-actors, Shelley developed an approach integrating art and science that helps her students make full use of whatever it is that makes them special.

 H.K.: ... nine out of ten Hollywood directors do not know how to rehearse.
 And most